-In California, more than 2 million registered drivers are over age 70.
+In California, more than 2 million registered drivers are over the age of 70.
 That’s a lot of people on the road who are considered by the state to be “senior drivers,” and therefore required to follow special rules set by the DMV for their age group.

 If you’re one of them, you likely have questions about senior driver’s license renewal in California.
 How often does your license need to be renewed?
 What’s required for renewal after age 70?
 Will you have to take any tests or pay extra fees?